greenelfx/stormcaster/readme.md

 Please read the [documentation](https://github.com/greenelfx/stormcaster/wiki/Documentation) to learn more about stormcaster.

+## Installation
+To install stormcaster, you must first install [Composer](http://getcomposer.org).
+Then, clone this repository and run `composer update`.
+Start your web server, and you should now be able to make requests to stormcaster via Postman or `curl`.
+To check that stormcaster is properly running, you can navigate to localhost/stormcaster and check for the welcome message.

 ## Security Vulnerabilities

 If you discover a security vulnerability within stormcaster, please create a Github issue.